ICT and Computing

 ICT and Computing in Year 7

-In year 7 the learners discover how to use the school network appropriately, this is linked heavily to e-safety.
+We discover how to use the school network appropriately, which is linked heavily to e-safety.
 This builds in time for teacher-led discussions on why appropriate usage is important, as well as allowing for opportunities to highlight online safety issues.

-We begin by defining a network and addressing the benefits of networking, before covering how data is transmitted across networks using protocols.
-We move onto Programming with Scratch.
-The aim is to build learners’ confidence and knowledge of the key programming constructs.
+We investigate Programming with Scratch.
+The aim is to build our confidence and knowledge of the key programming constructs.
 The main programming concepts covered in this unit are sequencing, variables and selection.
-We build upon the learners’ understanding of the control structures’ sequence, selection, and iteration (the big three), and develop their problem-solving skills.
+We build upon our understanding of the control structures’ sequence, selection, and iteration (the big three), and develop problem-solving skills.

 ICT and Computing in Year 8